rparrett/taipo/README.md

 - [ ] Deal with action ambiguity
   - [ ] Either prevent ambiguities when assigning words for targets
   - [ ] Or allow the player to tab through multiple completed targets
-- [ ] Rewrite action display with overlapping text to fix text jitter?
-Will make antialiasing worse, but might be best solution until some sort of richtext exists.
+- [X] Rethink action spawning entirely to fix "back" action changing after building a tower
-- [ ] Rethink action spawning entirely to fix "back" action changing after building a tower
+- [ ] Position tower label placeholders in editor?
+Maybe just with a direction attribute?